 Where is Saturn now?
-Saturn is west (to the right) from the planet Mars and is above the reddish star Antares in Scorpius the Scorpion.
+Saturn is over the southern horizon at sunset and is east (to the left) from the reddish star Antares in the constellation Scorpius the Scorpion.

 Click here to go to the Cassini Mission web site.